 You may also find that this is a lovely way to honour the memory of your own child, by providing comfort to others.
 It can be a way to acknowledge the skills and experience you have developed through your grief and help support you in your own journey through loss.

-Our Grief Companion Coordinator, Shirley, will offer you guidance in your role and will be on hand to advise and support you where required.
-If you would like to discuss the role before applying, please contact Shirley at firstname.lastname@example.org and she will be happy to help.
+Our Grief Companion Scheme Manager, Shirley, will offer you support and guidance in your role.
+If you would like to talk to her before applying, please contact Shirley at email@example.com and she will be happy to get in touch.

 If you feel ready to apply to be a grief companion, please complete the online application form below.
-The questions about your own loss, including brief details about how your child/children have died, will help us to find a suitable match with the more newly bereaved parent.
+The questions about your own loss, including brief details about how your child/children have died, will help us to find a suitable match with a newly bereaved parent.

-When a match is made, we ask all our grief companions to complete a Disclosure Barring Certificate (DBS) check, as you will be supporting grieving (vulnerable) adults.
+When a match is made, we ask all our grief companions to complete an enhanced Disclosure Barring Certificate (DBS) check or equivalent, as you will be supporting grieving (vulnerable) adults.
 The fee for this is paid for directly by The Compassionate Friends.